BKPatt/gladiatorsRedemption/README.md

 6. Added a rough camera controller to the player to work with PlayerMovement
 7. Added logic to move between scenes with the doors.
 Scripts added/edited: DialogManager, PlayerMovement, DialogueOption, DialogueScene, DialogueNode, DialogueEvent, DoorController, DoorSelector, CameraController, ChangeButtonTextColor, CharacterAI

+Seth:
+1. Designed and integrated MainMenu and Respawn Scenes, and PauseMenu canvas.
+2. Integrated all button functions for each menu.
+3. Wrote scripts associated to all menu functions.
+4. Implemented a DataPersistenceManager to support load/save functionality in game.
+5. Discovered Artlist.io as a source for license free music and SFX.
+6. Added music to all menus and scenes or engaging UX.
+Scripts added/edited: MainMenu, PauseMenu, ColosseumRespawn, playerHealth, DataPersistenceManager, FileDataHandler, IDataPersistence, GameData